jitsucom/jitsu-ios/Readme.md

 - App did enter background

  2) SDK can send events when:
- * A user receives push notification, and user opens a push notification.
+ * A user receives a push notification, and user opens a push notification.
 You can turn it off by `analytics.shouldCapturePushEvents = false`
  * App was opened from a deeplink.
 You can turn it off by `analytics.shouldCaptureDeeplinks = false`